glautrou/AzureDevOps_Analytics/README.md

 # Configuration
 The configuration of the application is located at: /server/config You need to duplicate the production.config.json to development.config.json and edit the configuration.
 The description is located at /server/config/index.js
+For continuous delivery scenarios, you can automate variables replacement in your pipeline.

 # Installation
 It is up to you.
 For example you could host your client as a static website in the cloud (e.g. Amazon S3) or group both client and server on an on-premise server.